-- No living animals or plant material shall be deliberately introduced into the Area. - No uncooked poultry products or fresh fruit and vegetables are to be taken into the Area. - To minimize the risk of microbial or vegetation introductions from soils at other Antarctic sites, including the station, or from regions outside Antarctica, footwear and any equipment (particularly sampling equipment and markers) to be used in the Area shall be thoroughly cleaned before entering the Area (any terrestrial activity should be consistent with the 'Environmental code of conduct for terrestrial scientific field research in Antarctica'). - No herbicides or pesticides shall be introduced into the Area.
-Any other chemical product, which shall be introduced with the corresponding permit, shall be removed from the Area upon conclusion of the activity for which the permit was granted.
-The use and type of chemical products should be documented, as clearly as possible, for the knowledge of other researchers. - Fuel, food, and other material are not to be stored in the Area, unless required for essential purposes connected with the activity for which the permit has been granted, provided it is securely stored so that wildlife cannot have access to it.
+- No living animals or plant material shall be deliberately introduced into the Area. - No uncooked poultry products or fresh fruit and vegetables are to be taken into the Area. - To minimize the risk of microbial or vegetation introductions from soils at other Antarctic sites, including the station, or from regions outside Antarctica, footwear and any equipment (particularly sampling equipment and markers) to be used in the Area shall be thoroughly cleaned before entering the Area. - No herbicides or pesticides shall be introduced into the Area.
+Any other chemical product, that shall be introduced with the corresponding permit, shall be removed from the Area upon conclusion of the activity for which the permit was granted.
+The use and type of chemical products should be documented, as clearly as possible, for the knowledge of other researchers. - Fuel, food, and other material are not to be stored in the Area, unless required for essential purposes connected with the activity for which the permit has been granted, provided it is securely stored so that wildlife cannot have access to it. - To ensure that the ecological values of the Area are maintained, special precautions shall be taken against accidentally introducing microbes, invertebrates, or plants from other Antarctic sites, including stations, or from regions outside Antarctica.
+In the event of a warning regarding HPAI (Highly Pathogenic Avian Influenza), consulting the guidance provided by COMNAP on HPAI is recommended. - Further guidance can be found in the CEP Non-native species manual (Resolution 4, 2016; CEP, 2019) and SCAR's Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5, 2018).

-7(vii) Taking of, or harmful interference with, native flora and fauna
+7 (vii) Taking of, or harmful interference with, native flora and fauna

-- Any taking or harmful interference, except in accordance with a permit, is prohibited and should be consistent with the SCAR Code of Conduct for the use of Animals for Scientific Purposes in Antarctica as a minimum requirement. - Information on taking or harmful interference will be exchanged through the System of Information Exchange of the Antarctic Treaty.
+- Any taking or harmful interference, except in accordance with a permit, is prohibited and should be consistent with the SCAR Code of Conduct for the use of Animals for Scientific Purposes in Antarctica (Resolution 4, 2019) as a minimum requirement. - Information on taking or harmful interference will be exchanged through the System of Information Exchange of the Antarctic Treaty.-

-7(viii) The collection or removal of materials not brought into the Area by the permit holder
+7 (viii) The collection or removal of materials not brought into the Area by the permit holder

-- Collection or removal of materials not brought into the Area by the permit holder shall only be in accordance with a permit and should be limited to the minimum necessary to meet scientific or management needs. - Anything of human origin likely to compromise the values of the Area, which were not brought into the Area by the permit holder or otherwise authorized, may be removed unless the impact of removal is likely to be greater than leaving the material in situ: if this is the case, the appropriate authority should be notified.
+- Collection or removal of materials from the Area may be only in accordance with a permit and should be limited to the minimum necessary to meet scientific or management needs. - Anything of human origin likely to compromise the values of the Area, which was not brought into the Area by the permit holder or otherwise authorized, may be removed unless the impact of removal is likely to be greater than leaving the material in situ: if this is the case, the appropriate authority should be notified.

-7(ix) Disposal of waste
+7 (ix) Disposal of waste

 All wastes, including all human wastes, shall be removed from the Area.
-Human waste may be disposed of into the sea in accordance with Article 5 of Annex III of the Protocol on Environmental Protection to the Antarctic Treaty.

-7(x) Measures that may be necessary to continue to meet the aims and objectives of the Management Plan
+7 (x) Measures that may be necessary to continue to meet the aims of the Management Plan

-Permits may be granted to enter the Area to carry out biological monitoring and site inspection activities, which may involve the collection of a small number of samples for scientific analysis, to erect or maintain signboards, or to carry out protective measures.
+- Permits may be granted to enter the Area to: - carry out biological monitoring and Area inspection activities, which may involve the collection of a small number of samples for scientific analysis or review; - install or maintain signboards, markers, structures or scientific equipment; - carry out protective measures. - · Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained.

-7(xi) Requirements for reports
+7 (xi) Requirements for reports